 Horn Lake, MS. – A number of Mississippi region high school students received scholarship prizes for their welding skills at the annual Midwest Technical Institute and Delta Technical College Regional High School Welding Competition Saturday, March 24, 2018 at Delta Tech’s Horn Lake, MS campus.

-The MTI and DTC Regional HS Welding Competition is an invite-only competition for motivated high school seniors who want to prove that they have what it takes to be a Journeyman Welder.
+The MTI and DTC Regional HS Welding Competition is an invite-only competition for motivated high school seniors who want to prove that they have what it takes to be a welder.
 All participants in the regional welding competition received a $500 Delta Tech Scholarship, and had the opportunity to win up to $10,000 in additional scholarship prizes.
 Each participant completed a timed welding project that was judged before a panel of welding experts.
 For students new to welding, our instructors provided a welding workshop that was geared towards students interested in a hands-on trade.

 The annual event featured 31 participants from 11 area high schools and career centers, including: Adams County Christian School, Byhalia High School, Clarksdale High School, Desoto Central High School, Humphrey County High School, Lewisburg High School, Madison S. Palmer High School, Southaven High School, South Panola High School, Warren Central High School and Yazoo County High School.